-E\ indicates that not only can we ascertain the habitat E but we can also ascertain the function of a noun attached to it.
+E\ indicates that not only can we ascertain the habitat E but we can

 Thus, suppose for example we have a bracket group (ab), where a has habitat M and b habitat U; as can be seen from the table above, the group has habitat U. Similarly, if c has habitat U, and d habitat Z, the bracket (cd) has habitat H.